JensJoschi/ball_game/README.md

 # Overview
 This is a little pong game for demonstration purposes.
 While it may work, the main objective is to demonstrate various design patterns and best practices.

 A ball is placed in the middle of a field.
 It moves into a random direction with constant velocity, and it will rebounce from any hard object it encounters.
 These hard objects are 1) the upper and lower walls, 2) paddles that can be controlled by Player or AI.
 If the ball moves past the paddle and enters the right/left edge of the field, the opposite site gains a point.

 The number of human players, AI difficulty (if applicable) and sides are chosen at startup.
 The game is over when the player aborts.
+After every 15 collisions (irrespective of score), the speed is increased and a new ball is placed.

 # How to play